cta-observatory/ctapipe/docs/io/index_unofficial.rst

   waveforms of data level R0, see the next section for an explanation of data levels and see `ctapipe.io.hessio` and `ctapipe.io.unofficial.targetio.targetio` for examples)
-* The unique 'origin' string is added to the meta dictionary of the container so the data source of the events can be obtained by other algorithms, e.g.
+* The unique 'origin' string, containing the name of the data format, is added to the meta dictionary of the container so the data source of the events can be obtained by other algorithms, e.g.

   >>> data.meta['origin'] = "targetio"